 Business and education translation services should always strive to knock out exceptional voiceover translation, regardless of the languages in question.

-This holds true when working on complex regional Spanish voiceover assignments, getting into the nitty-gritty of Mandarin voiceover materials, or piecing together Arabic audio content for a new mobile app.
+This holds true when working on a variety of uses cases.
+Complex regional Spanish assignments, the nitty-gritty of Mandarin materials, or Arabic audio content for a new mobile app, for example.

 Here are 6 things you need to keep in mind as you approach a voiceover translation project.